Hareraiser

-Hareraiser is a video game released in 1984 in the UK in two parts: Prelude and Finale.
+Hareraiser is a video game released in 1984 in the United Kingdom in two parts: Prelude and Finale.
 The game was published for Acorn Electron, Amstrad CPC, BBC Micro Model B, Commodore 64, VIC-20, Dragon 32, MSX, Oric Atmos, and ZX Spectrum at £8.95 for each part.

-A prize worth £30,000 was on offer if the game could be solved.

 The solvers of Prelude would also then have to buy and solve Finale.
 They could then enter a competition to locate the prize, the bejewelled 18 carat "Golden Hare" pendant featured on the cover.
+The prize was worth £30,000 and would be awarded to the first winner of the game and found the hidden location (in the real world) first.

 Gameplay

 Hareraiser: Prelude

 The game is a title screen with the game rules and a series of graphical screens showing grass, sky, and trees with text clues at the top and bottom of the screen.
 The hints in the first part of the game, "Prelude," are well-known proverbs and sayings.
 The only interaction is pressing the cursor keys to follow the hare, which moves across the screen and disappears to one side.
 "Rooms" are a non-Euclidean space - the user wanting to go back and pressing the appropriate key did not always return to the same place, sometimes ending up in a different "room."

 Hareraiser: Finale

 The game also presents a title screen with the rules of the game and a series of graphical screens, the action takes place in the evening (night).
 The hints at the top and bottom of the screen are specific search instructions, information that not all of the words in the hints are in order, and a numeric code common to all copies of the game.